archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/02 USING THE KRYOFLUX/Using-the-KryoFlux.md

 ![Figure 9: Select the correct drive from the Drive menu, then select Calibrate.](figure9.png "Figure 9: Select the correct drive from the Drive menu, then select Calibrate.")

+*Figure 9: Select the correct drive from the Drive menu, then select Calibrate.*

 3. Configure the KryoFlux GUI to select the output directory for your newly-created disk images and log files.
 To do so, select *File → Settings* and click on the *Output* tab.
 Browse to the appropriate path to storage.
 Ensure that the *Logs*